MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-setup-lab.md

 In this lab, there are three main users and one service account.
 The service account is for Azure ATP and is used for both LDAP synchronization purposes and SAMR.

 There's a “Helpdesk” Security Group (SG) of which Ron HelpDesk is a member.
-This SG mimics the Helpdesk, and is paired with a Group Policy Object that gives our Helpdesk members Local Admin rights on the respective computers.
-This is used to simulate a realistic administrative model in a production environment.
+This SG mimics the Helpdesk.
+The SG is paired with a Group Policy Object that gives our Helpdesk members Local Admin rights on the respective computers.
+This setup is used to simulate a realistic administrative model in a production environment.

 | Full Name    | SAMAccount | Purpose                                                                                          |
 |--------------|------------|--------------------------------------------------------------------------------------------------|